-Ear surgery, or otoplasty, is a type of cosmetic plastic surgery procedure aimed at
+Ear surgery (otoplasty) is a type of cosmetic plastic surgery procedure.
+It improves

-setting prominent ears closer to the head, or reducing the size of larger ears.
-However,
+ears closer to the head, or reducing the size of larger ears.
+But other ear problems

-there are other ear problems that can be helped with this surgery.
-Surgeons can even
+can also be helped with this type of plastic surgery.
+Surgeons can even build new

 Who are candidates for ear pinning?

-The operation is usually done on children between the ages of 5 and 6; however, ear
+Otoplasty is usually done on children between the ages of 5 and 6.
+But it's also done

-Possible complications associated with ear pinning may include:
+Possible complications linked to ear pinning may include: